dogheadhunter/Pi-Projects/Inland Display/README.md

 - `.gitignore` — common Python ignores

 When you're ready I can deploy this demo to your Pi and run it for verification.

+If you have an Inland 3.5" TFT connected and need the drivers installed, use the helper scripts in `scripts/`:

+- `scripts/install-inland-display.sh` (Linux/macOS)
+- `scripts/install-inland-display.ps1` (Windows PowerShell)

+These scripts will SSH to your Pi, install the recommended driver (LCD-show), and reboot the device if required.
+If you'd like, I can run the installer for you — provide the Pi's host and a username that can SSH in (SSH key recommended).